gesinger/segar/README.md

 ## Requirements

-In order for Segar to work properly, the master playlist must to include both `BANDWIDTH` and `RESOLUTION` information in `#EXT-X-STREAM-INF`.
+In order for Segar to work properly, the master playlist must include both `BANDWIDTH` and `RESOLUTION` information in `#EXT-X-STREAM-INF`.

 ## Running